Part-Time

 To perform this job successfully, an individual must be able to perform each essential function satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.

-Benefits include 20 days paid vacation leave; 10 days paid sick leave; 11 paid holidays; and 3 paid personal days; participation in a 401(k), life insurance; medical/health (including visual and dental); transit, and dependent care FSA; and pension plan.
+This position is a full-time permanent union role with an hourly rate of $32.76.
+Benefits include 20 days paid vacation leave; 10 days paid sick leave; 11 paid holidays; and 3 paid personal days; participation in a 401(k) and pension plan; life insurance; medical/health (including visual and dental); transit, and dependent care FSA.

 How to Apply